 Until now.
 Because I think I may have accidentally on purpose invented the low carb version of crack.
 Sorry, my friends.
 I probably shouldn’t even give you this recipe.
 I probably shouldn’t have brought up the subject at all.
 I should probably stop right now and erase the whole post and pretend I never mentioned it.
 Except I can’t.
 I have to share this amazing and definitely addictive little treat.
 It was so good, I found myself making up excuses to wander into the kitchen and have a wee bit more.
 And a wee bit more.
 And a wee… see a pattern here?
 Low Carb Crack.

-Almond bark made with rich dark chocolate and a sprinkling of sea salt.
-It's truly addictive.
+Low carb almond bark made with rich dark chocolate and a sprinkling of sea salt.
+A delicious keto dessert recipe.

 - Line a large baking sheet with parchment paper.